-We believe that the Gospel is the good news that the Lord Jesus Christ has died for the sins of the world!
+We believe that the Gospel is the good news that the Lord Jesus Christ has suffered and died for the sins of the world!

-Active obedience — The Law of God requires of all perfect obedience to all of its holy commandments, and absolute holiness and sinlessness of life.
+1.)
+Active obedience — The Law of God requires perfect obedience to all of its holy commandments, and absolute holiness and sinlessness of life.
 This perfect righteousness Jesus performed for us as the sinless Second Adam.

-Passive obedience — The Law of God also requires punishment and death to all who sin and come short of its righteous demands.
-This penalty Jesus bore for us when He suffered and died for us, in our place, at Calvary .
+2.)
+Passive obedience — The Law of God also requires punishment and death for all who sin and come short of its righteous demands.
+This legal penalty Jesus bore for us when He suffered and died for us, in our place at Calvary.
 The guilt of all the world was reckoned and imputed to Him while He hung upon the cross.

 2. Justification by Faith—

-The Invitation of the Gospel to All the World: We believe that the Good News of our salvation and reconciliation through Christ's shed blood on Calvary is proclaimed to all the world and is attended by the outpouring power of the Holy Spirit in "Prevenient" Grace or "Preceding" Grace .
+The Invitation of the Gospel to All the World: We believe that God's offer of forgiveness and eternal life through faith in Christ's shed blood on Calvary is proclaimed to all the world and is attended by the outpouring power of the Holy Spirit in "prevenient" enabling grace (or "preceding" enabling grace).
 It is God's will that all should come unto a saving knowledge of Christ to receive the forgiveness of sin and eternal life.
-Thus the Holy Spirit, through the proclamation of the everlasting Gospel, calls and enables whosoever will to personally believe the Gospel of Christ's finished work of atonement on the cross of Calvary, to repent of their sins, and to be baptized for the remission of sins.
+Thus the Holy Spirit, through the proclamation of the everlasting Gospel, calls and enables whosoever will to personally respond and believe the Gospel of Christ's finished work of atonement on the cross of Calvary, to repent of their sins, and to be baptized for the remission of sins.

-Thus, we as repentant sinners are personally saved from our sins when we believe in the atoning death of Christ on the cross of Calvary.
-No repentant believer in the Lord Jesus Christ can be ever be lost as we continue to trust only in the sinless life and atoning death of the Lord Jesus Christ unto the end of our lives or until Jesus comes in the clouds of heaven on the Last Day.
-There will never be a point in our lives where we will not need to be justified by God's unmerited grace alone through faith alone in the imputed righteousness of our Lord Jesus Christ.
+Thus, we as repentant sinners are personally saved from the penalty for our sins when we call upon Jesus and believe in the atoning death of Christ on the cross of Calvary.
+No repentant believer in the Lord Jesus Christ can ever be lost so long as we continue to trust only in the sinless life and atoning death of the Lord Jesus Christ unto the end of our lives or until Jesus comes in the clouds of heaven on the Last Day.
+There will never be a point in our lives where we will not need to be legally justified by God's unmerited grace alone through faith in the imputed righteousness of our Lord Jesus Christ.
 Any repentant believer in Christ who afterwards falls away from repentance towards God and faith in Christ as his Savior and Lord will lose his hope of eternal life unless he repents of his high-handed willful sins and returns to faith.

 All saving merit is in the person of the Lord Jesus Christ.
-Faith is merely the instrumental cause of our justification and never the meritorious cause.
+Faith is never the meritorious cause of salvation.
 In other words, there is no merit in faith, but rather all righteousness and merit are in the object of our faith, the sinless Lamb of God, the one Mediator between God and Man, Jesus Christ.

-Unlimited Atonement and Resistible Grace: It is not God's will that any should perish, but those who resist the call of the Holy Spirit, refuse to repent of their sins, and will not believe the Gospel of their salvation in Christ are blaspheming against the Holy Spirit and are calling God a liar.
+Unlimited Atonement and Resistible Grace: It is not God's will that any should perish, but those who resist the call of the Holy Spirit's enabling grace, refuse to repent of their sins, and will not believe the gospel of their salvation in Christ are blaspheming against the Holy Spirit and are calling God a liar.
 Unrepentant sinners will have to bear the full penalty for their own sins and stand alone without a sinless Mediator on the final Judgment Day.

-(click here to see the other teachings of the Christian faith)
+(click here to see the other affirmations and denials of the Christian faith)